whoistfq/INF2004-T60/README.md

 * LWIP: https://github.com/lwip-tcpip/lwip.git

 ## How to run the program
-* De-auther: Flash the (filename) program into the ESP processor.
+* De-auther: Flash the esp32-wifi-attack-tool program into the ESP processor.
 * NAT Router Setup: Run the ESP32_Nat_Router-Master on the ESP processor.

 ## Citations on any referenced code used